santhoshj001/Astronomy-Picture-of-the-Day/README.md

 # Astronomy Picture of the Day

-This is an Andorid App developed in Jetpack Compose MVVM architrectire
+This is an Andorid App developed in Jetpack Compose MVVM architecture
 ## API Key

 To run this project, you will need to Update the `API_KEY`